inariksit/NLP_course/Tutorial1/partIII.md

 ### Using and abusing PMI

-PMI measures if two words are associated with each other, ie. if they occurr together in documents more often than they would "by change".
+PMI measures if two words are associated with each other, ie. if they occur together in documents more often than they would "by change".
 (Possibly interesting side reading: [*Language is never, ever, ever random*](http://www.kilgarriff.co.uk/Publications/2005-K-lineer.pdf))
 Bigger value for PMI = more related words.
 As stated in the lecture and tutorial, PMI is biased towards rare words.
 Looking at the formula, there are two ways of getting a big number from the division: